Blog

 Olmeca Altos Tequila vs Mezcal

-Olmeca Altos Tequila is an example of a tequila that has more of an earthy, smoky finish.
-It is made with 100% agave and aged in oak barrels.
+Olmeca Altos Tequila is a premium, 100% blue agave tequila aged in oak barrels.
 The result is a smooth, complex taste that pairs well with fruit juices or cocktails like margaritas.
+Olmeca Altos has a smooth taste and a sweet finish, with notes of honey and vanilla.
+Is an example of a tequila that has more of an earthy, smoky finish.